 2.2.
-Parameters of study
+Observations details

 Tomatoes of the ‘Srijana’ variety were sown, and after 20 days of sowing, the robust and vigorous seedlings were transplanted into the research field.
 Before transplanting, twenty-four experimental plots, with a size of 3.24 square meters, were thoroughly plowed to get well-pulverized soil free of weeds.
 As per the requirement, irrigation was done.
 To support the plants, the staking was done after 30 days of transplanting.
 The parameters that were assessed are mentioned below.